microsoft/vscode-cmake-tools/docs/settings.rst

     **DEPRECATED**.
 Expands to the constant string "``ProjectName``"

     .. note::
-        This was deprecated as CMake does not consider there two be *one* project name to use.
+        This was deprecated as CMake does not consider there to be *one* project name to use.
 The concept of a single project does not work in CMake, and this made this feature problematic and buggy.
 Alternatives include ``${workspaceRootFolderName}``.